Acute chest syndrome

 Vaso-occlusive crisis (VOC)

-VOCs are also called pain crises or vaso-occlusive episodes (VOEs) and are the clinical hallmark of SCD.
+VOCs are also referred to as pain crises or vaso-occlusive episodes (VOEs) and are the clinical hallmark of SCD.
 Ongoing vaso-occlusion can culminate in VOCs, which are extremely painful episodes that can last approximately 10 days and may require medical intervention.
 VOCs are associated with reduced quality of life and an increased risk of organ damage and death.